VivekUdupa/CPSC8810-DeepLearning/README.txt

 ----------------------------------------------------
 detection_Model.py		Python code of the CNN model described above. imageView.py			Python code to display a jpeg/jpg image training.py			    Python code to train the CNN model defined in the detection_Model.py code. test.py				    Python code to test the trained model README.txt			    This file
 REPORT/				    This folder consists of the Midterm Report.
-PyTorch_Exercise/		This folder consists of practice codes used while getting used to working with PyTorch
+PyTorch_Exercise/	    This folder consists of practice codes used while getting used to working with PyTorch ObjDet/featureExt.py    Python code of the researched FRCNN model.

 ====================================================